BBNaija Star, Nina Ivy Undergoes Second Cosmetic Surgery To Enhance Her Backside | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 BBNaija Star, Nina Ivy Undergoes Second Cosmetic Surgery To Enhance Her Backside

-Big Brother Naija season 3 star, model and social media influencer, Nina Chinonso Onyenobi, better known as Nina Ivy, has undergone her second cosmetic surgery to enhance her backside following her first surgery a few years back.
+Nina Ivy, a former contestant on Big Brother Naija season 3 and a popular social media influencer, recently underwent her second cosmetic surgery to enhance her backside.
+She shared this news on her Instagram story, expressing her excitement about her transformed body.
+Nina had previously undergone her first surgery in 2021 at the same location in Miami, Florida, where she also shared a photo with her surgeon on Instagram.

-The Imo State born reality TV personality and proud mother revealed this on her Instagram story as she showed herself before the bbl procedure with her location in Miami, Florida.
-However, it happens that the surgery process has already been concluded as Nina hyped her new body in excitement while stating that she can’t wait to show it off.
+Nina Ivy, known for her participation in Big Brother Naija season 3 and her influential presence on social media, has recently undergone her second cosmetic surgery to enhance her backside.
+She took to her Instagram story to share this news and express her excitement about her new body.

-Nina Ivy wrote: “This was in the morning before my bbl, this new body is bodying, can’t wait to show you guys.
-Like I’m screaming”
+The procedure took place in Miami, Florida, where Nina had previously undergone her first surgery in 2021.
+She had posted a photo with her surgeon on Instagram to document her journey.

-Nina initially underwent her first cosmetic surgery in 2021 in the same location; she took to her Instagram story on Sunday, 20th June where she shared a photo of herself with her surgeon.
+With her latest surgery completed, Nina couldn’t contain her enthusiasm and eagerly anticipated showing off her enhanced figure to her followers.
+She shared a photo taken before the surgery, proclaiming, “This was in the morning before my bbl, this new body is bodying, can’t wait to show you guys.
+Like I’m screaming.”

 )